-Nigeria's FP2020 commitment process indicators can be categorized into thematic areas-service delivery, Health financing, Leadership and governance, Access to essential
+Nigeria's FP2020 commitment process indicators can be categorized into thematic areas service delivery, Health financing, Leadership and governance, Access to essential medicines, Health Workforce and Health Information Systems-based on the World Health Organization (WHO) health systems (HS) building blocks.
+A total of 26 process indicators were developed to track Nigeria's FP2020 commitments.

-Figure 1 below details the reporting partners by the different HSS blocks.
+Figure 1 below details the process indicators by the different HSS blocks.